aureliojargas/clitest/README.md

 * Ellipsis (as in doctest) are not supported.
 Use `#→ --regex` instead.

+* The clitest shebang is `/bin/sh`.
+That will be the shell used to run the tests.
+To force execution in a specific shell, Bash for example, run the tests as `bash clitest mytests.txt`.

 * Simple examples in [examples/][10].
 Hardcore examples in [dev/test.md][11] and [dev/test/][12], the clitest own test-suite.